bhanugoudm041/hydra_notes/README.md

 ### HTTP Basic Authentication
-We can use the following commands for Basic HTTP Authentication, we can understand that the authentication is basic from the headers of the response.
+We can use the following commands for Basic HTTP Authentication, we can **understand that the authentication is basic from the headers of the response**.
 ##### Example head based authentication form
 ![image](https://github.com/user-attachments/assets/15bf77bb-a515-4d8a-b4a7-8e1f7ba3ebcf)